All new manuscripts should be submitted via ScholarOne Manuscripts.

 To submit your paper, please use our online journal management system ScholarOne Manuscripts, which can be reached directly through this link or from the link on the journal´s homepage.
 If a first-time user, register via the ´Register here´ link, or use your existing username and password to log in.
 Then click on the ´Author Centre´ link and proceed.

-All submissions should be accompanied by a title page telling us the names, institutional affiliations, addresses and contact numbers of the authors, as well as any competing interests and acknowledgments that may spoil double-blind review.
+All submissions should be accompanied by a title page telling us the full name, highest academic qualification, position/job title, and institutional affiliation(s) with address for each author, as well as any ethics approval, data availability, conflicts of interest, declaration of funding and acknowledgements that may spoil double-blind review.
+Please include a word count for the abstract as well as for the manuscript (introduction through to conclusion, not including table/figure text).
+Information should be provided as shown in this template.
 We recommend including a covering letter that offers a justification for publication.

 Submissions should be double-spaced with ample margins.
+All pages of the manuscript must contain line numbering to aid the referees in their task.
 Number all pages consecutively.
 Ensure that the abstract is included in the main document.

 Please identify your paper as one of the following.
-The word length specified is of the abstract plus body text.
+The word length specified is of the abstract plus body of text and does not count text in tables, figure captions, or references.

 A novel view on a topical issue of broad interest, explore significant questions, examine the validity of current views in the field, and recommend directions for future research (see How to Write a Perspective).
 Perspectives should be limited to 1000 words.